cBournhonesque/lightyear/examples/simple_box/README.md

 You can control the behaviour of the example by changing the list of features.
 By default, all features are enabled (client, server, gui).
 For example you can run the server in headless mode (without gui) by running `cargo run --no-default-features --features=server,webtransport,netcode`.

-Run `just simple_box_p2p_smoke` for a two-process headless check that remote inputs cause rollback and both peers converge to identical player positions at the same tick.

-The smoke test leaves its normal and structured logs in the temporary directory printed on success or failure.

 ### Testing in wasm with webtransport